Plinky / Plinky+ Manual

 Delay Send

-Shift Top hold Delay tap Amount of the dry sound sent to the delay unit.
+Shift Top hold Delay tap Amount of the dry sound sent to the Delay unit.

-Turn it up for echos!
+Turn it up for echoes!

 Delay Time

 Shift Top hold Delay Time tap The time between each echo.
-Positive values are un-quantized; negative values are multiples of the current tempo.
+Positive values are unquantized; negative values are multiples of the current tempo.

 Delay Ratio

-Shift Top hold Pingpong tap The delay unit is stereo.
+Shift Top hold Pingpong tap The Delay unit is stereo.
 This moves the right tap to an earlier time, causing ping-pong poly-rhthmic repeats.
 Try simple ratios like 33%, 50%, 75%.

 Delay Wobble

-Shift Top hold Delay Wobble tap Amount of simulated tape speed wobble, causing pitch distortions in the delay.
+Shift Top hold Delay Wobble tap Amount of simulated tape speed wobble, causing pitch distortions in the Delay.

 Delay Feedback